eternaldensity/Sandcastle-Builder/README.md

 - Timetravel wasn't refreshing discoveries (i.e. the jump button)
 - Memory warping has a (small) chance of temporal invasion
 - Changed Dragon Wisdom again (now it lets you get Panther Poke with a higher number of remaining Caged Logicat questions, so you can store up more with Zookeeper)
-- Caged Logicat shows Zookeeper progress, and updages if you're using Expando
+- Caged Logicat shows Zookeeper progress, and updates if you're using Expando
 - On the ONG, Caged Logicat puzzles only resets to 10 remaining if you have less than 10.
 - Achronal Dragon only shows 1 tool at at time, with a button to advance through the tools.
 - Telling boosts to redraw won't expand them if they're not already visible